Hoyg/azuredevopslabs/labs/vstsextend/Jenkins/README.md

 1. <a href="http://www.putty.org/" target="_blank"> Putty</a> a free SSH and Telnet client

-1. Set up your Azure DevOps project using the **MyShuttleDocker** template in the <a href="https://azuredevopsdemogenerator.azurewebsites.net/?name=MyShuttleDocker&templateid=77373" target="_blank">Azure DevOps Demo Generator</a>.
-We will use a Java web app that runs on Docker and connects to a MySQL backend
+1. Set up your Azure DevOps project using the **MyShuttle** template in the <a href="https://azuredevopsdemogenerator.azurewebsites.net/?TemplateId=77371&Name=MyShuttle" target="_blank">Azure DevOps Demo Generator</a>.
+We will use a Java web app that connects to a MySQL backend.

 ## Setting up the Jenkins VM

 1. To configure Jenkins, the Jenkins VM image available on the Azure MarketPlace will be used.
-This will install the latest stable Jenkins version on a Ubuntu Linux VM along with the tools and plugins configured to work with Azure.
+This will install the latest stable Jenkins version on an Ubuntu Linux VM along with the tools and plugins configured to work with Azure.
 Click the **Deploy to Azure** button below to get started.

    [![Jenkins Configuration](http://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/azure-oss.jenkinsjenkins){:target="_blank"}